 Pursuing an online course might seem a little risky, but with the right guidance and mindset to work hard, no one can stop you from achieving your goals.
-Here’s Digambar’s experience with the Stanford Advanced Computer Security Program at Great Learning.
+Here’s Digambar’s experience with Stanford’s Cyber Security Course at Great Learning.

 Can you tell us about your background and work experience?